Custom Topology

 After you create the simulation, you can restore the configuration files.

-This python script pulls out all the relevant files and collates them into folders so you can use them to restore configuration from inside the simulation.
+This python script extracts relevant files and collates them into folders which you can use to restore configurations.